jrpool/docsearch/README.md

     `cd docsearch`

+4. Create a directory named `sessions` by executing:

+    `mkdir sessions`

-4. Obtain an account at SendGrid.
+5. Obtain an account at SendGrid.
 For development or light production use, the free plan with a limit of 100 messages per day will suffice.
 (Each complete user registration entails sending 4 messages.)
 Note the API key that SendGrid issues to you.

 ## Configuration